 Corsair XMS2 4GB kit (2x2GB) PC2-6400 CAS5

-the answer came back that the sweet spot for memory across a broad range of uses was 4GB, and at just £45, it's hard to justify NOT
+the answer came back that the sweet spot for memory across a broad range of uses was 4GB, and at just over £40 (a little more than last month, but still very affordable), it's hard to justify NOT

 having 4GB of RAM as long as you're running the 64-bit operating system needed to take advantage of more than 3GB of system memory.